After being held scoreless for 92 minutes, Aldo De Nigris and Chicharito scored in extra time to lift Mexico to its third straight Gold Cup final.

 After dominating the Gold Cup competition in the group stage, outscoring the opposition by 13 goals through its first three games, Mexico snuck past Guatemala and needed two extra-time goals to defeat Honduras 2-0 in the semifinals Wednesday in front of a sold-out crowd at Reliant Stadium.

-Aldo De Nigris and Chicharito scored off corner kicks for El Tri, which moves on to meet the U.S. Saturday at the Rose Bowl.
-The two rival nations have won nine of the 10 Gold Cup titles since the tournament began back in 1991.
+Aldo De Nigris and Chicharito scored off corner kicks for El Tri, which will meet the U.S. Saturday at the Rose Bowl.
+The two nations have won nine of the 10 Gold Cup titles since the tournament began back in 1991.

 Aldo De Nigris struck first with a header off a corner kick in the 93rd minute for his second goal in as many games.
 The 27-year-old, who has come off the bench in four of the last five games, scored the equalizing goal in a 2-1 come-from-behind win against Guatemala in the semis.